mit-han-lab/anycost-gan/README.md

-After loading the anycost generator, we can run it at diverse cost.
+After loading the Anycost generator, we can run it at a wide range of computational costs.
 For example:

 ```python
 from model.dynamic_channel import set_uniform_channel_ratio, reset_generator